wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 As shown above, Hanjst will parse all keys in JSON data into current JavaScript run-time.
 There is possible that too many global variables will make conflicts with third parties.

-For example, the $dollar sign
+For example, the $dollar sign, the single sign is set to a global variable designated into jQuery.
+If a page loaded both jQuery and Hanjst, potential conflicts may exist.

 ### Modifiers